DanielManuM/Tech211GroupProject/README.md

 - Open [ConsoleApp](./ConsoleAppSortArray/ConsoleAppSortArray.sln)

 # Use
-- Run program within IDE
+- Run Program.cs within IDE
 - Follow on screen prompts to use program

 # Components